 Fasting.
 Fasting (both intermittent and block fasting) allows the body to heal itself from within.
 When the body is not using its energy to digest food, it can focus on removing toxins and heavy metals from various parts of the body, including the brain.

 In a study using mice, intermittent fasting improved cognitive function and provided protection against amyloid-β (Aβ) damage in mice.
 Amyloid-β is a membrane protein that is essential for neural growth and repair.
-Damaged Aβ can increase the risk of being diagnosed with Alzheimer’s disease.
-The study also noted that Aβ clearance in the brain played a pivotal role in decreasing the risk of Alzheimer’s disease.5
+Damaged Aβ can increase the risk of brain degeneration.
+The study also noted that Aβ clearance in the brain played a pivotal role in decreasing brain health risks.

 Ketogenic (keto) diet.
 A keto diet is a high-fat, low carb diet plan that mimics fasting.
 For many, a keto diet is designed to assist with weight loss and improving a person’s overall health.
 While on a ketogenic diet, the body breaks down fat into molecules that are called ketones.
 These ketones become the body’s main source of energy, also known as ketosis.